lee-zhg/spring-boot-microservices-on-kubernetes/README.md

+# Deploying Microservices

-# Deploy Java Spring Boot microservices on Kubernetes
+## Deploy Office Space sample application on Kubernetes

-Spring Boot is one of the popular Java microservices framework.
-Spring Cloud has a rich set of well integrated Java libraries to address runtime concerns as part of the Java application stack, and Kubernetes provides a rich featureset to run polyglot microservices.
-Together these technologies complement each other and make a great platform for Spring Boot applications.

-In this code we demonstrate how a simple Spring Boot application can be deployed on top of Kubernetes.
+In this session, we demonstrate how a sample cloud native application can be deployed on top of Kubernetes.
 This application, Office Space, mimicks the fictitious app idea from Michael Bolton in the movie [Office Space](http://www.imdb.com/title/tt0151804/).
 The app takes advantage of a financial program that computes interest for transactions by diverting fractions of a cent that are usually rounded off into a seperate bank account.

-The application includes a few services and they are written in different languages.
+The application includes a few services developed in different languages.
-   * The key coponent of the application is a Java 8/Spring Boot microservice that computes the interest then takes the fraction of the pennies to a database.
+   * The key coponent of the application is a `Java 8/Spring Boot` microservice that computes the interest then takes the fraction of the pennies to a database.
-   * Another Spring Boot microservice is the notification service.
+   * Another `Spring Boot microservice` is the notification service.
 It sends email when the account balance reach more than $50,000.
 It is triggered by the Spring Boot webserver that computes the interest.
-   * The frontend user interafce is a Node.js application that shows the current account balance accumulated by the Spring Boot app.
+   * The frontend user interafce is a `Node.js` application that shows the current account balance accumulated by the Spring Boot app.
-   * The backend uses a MySQL database to store the account balance.
+   * The backend uses a `MySQL database` to store the account balance.
-   * The transaction generator is a Python application that generates random transactions with accumulated interest.
+   * The transaction generator is a `Python` application that generates random transactions with accumulated interest.
 It's the last piece of your service mesh and used to simulate the transaction activities.

+The instructions were adapted from the more comprehensive tutorial found here - https://github.com/IBM/spring-boot-microservices-on-kubernetes.

+### Develop Microservices

 During this session, we focus on deploying the microservices due to time constraint.
 Feel free to review the source code of the services, if you are interested.

-The instructions were adapted from the more comprehensive tutorial found here - https://github.com/IBM/spring-boot-microservices-on-kubernetes.
+Couple of microservices were developed in `Spring Boot` which is one of the popular Java microservices framework.
+Spring Cloud has a rich set of well integrated Java libraries to address runtime concerns as part of the Java application stack, and Kubernetes provides a rich featureset to run polyglot microservices.
+Together these technologies complement each other and make a great platform for Spring Boot applications.

+Other microservices were developed in `Node.js` and `Python`. `MySQL Database` running in a separate container serves as persistent store.
+As a whole, the sample application delivers a native cloud architecture and follows 12 factors best practice.

+The source code are in the following subfolders
+   * containers/compute-interest-api
+   * containers/send-notification
+   * containers/account-summary
+   * containers/transaction-generator

-## Flow
+### Flow

 ![spring-boot-kube](images/architecture.png)